 The pie starts with a graham cracker crust, followed by fresh raspberries (with gelatin to hold the pie together), topped with fresh whipped cream.

-It truly puts the raspberries front and center, and it’s a delicious pie any time of the year!
+It love how it puts the raspberries front and center (just like this Strawberry Pie with Jello) and it’s a delicious pie any time of the year!

 The recipe is adapted from the 1947 edition of the Better Homes & Gardens cookbook.
 The cookbook belonged to my grandma, and despite it being in rough shape, it’s full of amazing recipes that have been made for generations (this one included!).